jaime-olivares/vscode-yuml/README.md

 * Update of yUML diagrams after each file save
 * Additional directives for altering diagram type and orientation
 * Embedded rendering engine: **No need to call an external web service**
+* Automatic sensing of light and dark themes
 * Code snippets with samples of each diagram

 ![yUML extension screenshots](images/vscode-yuml.gif)